 Proposer delivered a presentation summarising the requirement for this proposal.
 Proposer advised that the intention of this proposal is to replicate the same approach taken for non-payment of capacity payments for units which have not yet commissioned to clarify the level to which the unit is exposed to difference charges.

 Discussion took place focusing on the areas of commissioned capacity and new capacity.
+Clarified that the change in section F.18.2.2 only applies to brand new capacity and not existing capacity that is adding new capacity to the existing, as the latter is already covered off elsewhere in the T&SC.
 It was confirmed that this proposal does not place any additional obligation on the TSO as this is already in the grid code.

+While the Mod noted a system, workaround may be required to address this, this is no longer the case - in effect this Mod is adding clarity to how new capacity not yet commissioned, is treated.

 Committee were in agreement to vote on this proposal.